Full-Time Associate Pastor for Families

 - Arrive 30 minutes prior to the Early Morning Service.
-Child care hours include every Sunday 8:30 AM to 12:30 PM.
+Child care hours include every Sunday 9:30 AM to 12:30 PM and every Thursday 5:15 PM to 6:45 PM.
 You are expected to work all Sundays even if it falls on a holiday.
 You will have the option to work other church events, i.e. Easter, Christmas, Vacation Bible School, Small Groups, etc. The opportunity for extra work will be announced at least 4 weeks prior to the event.
 There will always be services on Ash Wednesday, Maundy Thursday, and Christmas Eve.
 If you choose to work extra at these other events, the hour(s) of the nursery will be specified.

 - Communicate in advance, by phone to the nursery coordinator: 1) any planned absences with an advance two-week notice, or 2) any unplanned absences at least two hours prior to the shift.

 - Take down names and cell phone numbers for parents/guardians on the sheet provided.

 - Stay until the children are secured with a responsible adult named on the child’s form.